mybearworld/fork-MeowerBot.js/README.md

 # Meower.js
-A Meower Client Lib!
+A javascript library for Meower

 > [!NOTE]
-> WE DO NOT CARE ABOUT EXTERNAL SERVERS THAT MAKE BREAKING CHANGES TO THE API.
-That is out of scope for this project.
+> Support for unnofficial servers that create breaking changes to the API **will not be supported**.
+You are free to fork this library and make any neccesary changes to work on your server, but they will not be merged into the main repo.

 > [!WARNING]
-> This Library is in SUPER early beta.
-Breaking changes can happen at ANY moment.
+> This library is in very early development, therefore major changes may happen at any time and break existing code.

 ## Installation